ViewBridge: Curriculum Knowledge Distillation for Activity View-Invariance Under Extreme Viewpoint Changes: ViewBridge

 We propose a training paradigm for learning view-invariant activity representations from multi-view synchronized un-edited videos.
-We first propose an approach that ranks all views at each time step based on their geometric and semantic properties (Sec.~\ref{sec:camera_ranking}).
-Then we use the camera rankings in a knowledge distillation objective that distills information from views with higher rank into views with lower rank (Sec.~\ref{sec:k_dist}) To address the extreme viewpoint challenge, we introduce a curriculum learning strategy that selects distillation targets from increasingly disparate viewpoints over the course of training (Sec.~\ref{sec:curr_training}).
-Finally we introduce the downstream tasks and models (Sec.~\ref{sec:grounding}).
+We first introduce a training objective that distills information from higher quality views into lower quality views (Sec.~\ref{sec:k_dist}), followed by a curriculum learning strategy that selects distillation targets from increasingly disparate viewpoints over the course of training (Sec.~\ref{sec:curr_training}).
+We then describe how we assess view quality and obtain a ranking of all views at each time step based on their geometric and semantic properties (Sec.~\ref{sec:camera_ranking}).
+Finally we introduce the downstream tasks and models (Sec.~\ref{sec:tasks}) in which we deploy ViewBridge.